SlimIO/Governance/README.md

 | - | - |
 | <img src="https://i.imgur.com/keaL2Yf.jpg"> | <img src="https://i.imgur.com/WWML8S8.jpg"> |
 | <img src="https://i.imgur.com/TzTcrZ2.jpg"> | <img src="https://i.imgur.com/mSasDv5.jpg"> |

+> 👀 if you'r a french student looking for a stage on JavaScript/Node.js, [we might be interested](https://github.com/SlimIO/Governance/blob/master/stage.md).

 ## Available Repositories
 The following section contains all SlimIO packages and projects splited by their roles (kind).
 Each "kind" of project is described by the [following documentation](https://github.com/SlimIO/Manifest#available-types).
 If you want a way of visualizing all SlimIO projects the [Dependency-Analyzer](https://github.com/SlimIO/Dependency-Analyser) project has been made for you !